 Anyway, I say all this because this really is not a constantly hilarious book.
 A lot of it is more serious than funny, with bits of comedic relief thrown in to ease everything else.
 Of course parts of it genuinely are meant to be funny and are, but lots of it is her speaking from the gut.
 But those parts are actually really good too.

 Amy Poehler’s novel covers her life in general, from her looks to her interest and career in comedy, to general musings about life, to her children and her marriage and divorce.
 It’s is written in the form of essays, with lots of photographs and bits and pieces of other stuff thrown in.
 She tells us it was very difficult to write the book (repeatedly) and it sort of shows — some parts of it look like they were thrown in there to take up some space, and some parts of you can tell were written by force of will.

 That being said, the book is entertaining and genuine enough to get you through the small amounts of slightly dodgy parts.
 And some of it really is very, very good.
 So maybe it’s a little uneven, but Amy Poehler is someone who’s funny, successful and has lived enough that she has some lessons to impart that are worth considering.
-One of my favorite parts was about her pursuit of her professional aspirations, which I am unable to paraphrase well, so I’ll just reproduce it here instead and hope I don’t receive a threatening letter from her lawyer:
+One of my favorite parts was about her pursuit of her professional aspirations, which I am unable to paraphrase well, so I’ll just reproduce it here instead:

 Try to care less.
 Practice ambivalence.
 Learn to let go of wanting it.
 Treat your career like a bad boyfriend.